Bli medlem

 The salary you have agreed, what year's level the salary applies to and the salary payment date are to be specified in the employment contract.
 If a variable salary or bonus is included, this should be stated in the employment agreement, along with any associated conditions.

 By law, the minimum amount of paid annual holiday leave is 25 days per holiday year.
 The number of days you have agreed is to be specified in the employment contract.
 Advance holiday leave can be granted during the first year of employment.
-Read more about annual holiday leave here.
+Read more about annual holiday leave here (in Swedish).

 Notice periods are regulated in the relevant collective bargaining agreement unless you have agreed otherwise in your employment contract.
 Please note that you are not permitted to agree worse terms than those stipulated in the collective bargaining agreement or the Swedish Employment Protection Act.